 The Gisenyi geothermal prospect is located south-west of Karisimbi (Figure 1).
 Hot springs of about 75°C are located in the prospect at the shores of Lake Kivu.
 Geoscientific investigations have been carried out in the area.
-Additional studies to complement existing data in the Gisenyi area was awarded to the Consortium SARL Géo2D and GDC funded by the European Union (EU).
+Additional studies to complement existing data in the Gisenyi area was awarded to the Consortium SARL Geo2D and GDC funded by the European Union (EU).

 The preliminary results of the data collected were discussed during the TRM in May 2016 and additional geophysical and geochemical data were recommended.
-The findings of this study were presented in June 2017.

 The structural geology has identified four areas of interest for geothermal detailed surveys: Kilwa (Area 1), Gisenyi (Area 2), Muti (Area 3) and Kanzanza (Area 4) (Figure 5).
-Detailed geophysical and geochemical data collection were carried out in area A1 and following conclusions from the interpretation and synthesis of available geological, geochemical and geophysical data (Figure 6); it appears that a shallow geothermal reservoir at 100°C is identified and a deep reservoir develops at a temperature of ~160°C with deepest part at 200°C (GDC and SARL Géo2D, 2017).
+Detailed geophysical and geochemical data collection were carried out in area A1 and following conclusions interpretation from the and synthesis of available geological, geochemical and geophysical data

-FIGURE 5: Geothermal target areas in Gisenyi prospect (GDC and SARL Géo2D, 2016)
+FIGURE 5: Geothermal target areas in Gisenyi prospect (GDC and SARL Geo2D, 2016)